-Algorithm 2: Metropolis Based Ordering-Algorithm Outline
+Algorithm 2 Metropolis Based Ordering: Algo-

-- 1) Initialize: set initial order, and set T to a desired temperature. - 2) Calculate current cost, C. - 3) Perform a random move, and calculate the new cost Cnew and the difference $\Delta C = Cnew C$. - 4) If $\Delta C < 0$ keep the move. - 5) If $\Delta C > 0$ and $e^{-\Delta C/T} > \operatorname{rand}(0,1)$ also keep the move (i.e., at a probability that depends on the increase in the cost function and the temperature, keep "bad moves"). - 6) If termination condition is reached: STOP, else: GOTO 2.
+1) Initialize: set initial order, and set T to a

+desired temperature.

+2) Calculate current cost, C.

+3) Perform a random move, and calculate the

+new cost $Cnew$ and the difference $\Delta C =$

+Cnew - C.

+4) If $\Delta C < 0$ keep the move.

+5) If $\Delta C > 0$ and $e^{\frac{-\Delta C}{T}} > rand(0, 1)$ also keep

+the move (i.e., at a probability that depends

+on the increase in the cost function and the

+temperature keep "bad moves").

+6) If termination condition is reached: STOP,

+else: GOTO 2.

-The termination condition in our case is simply defined by reaching the maximum number of iterations allowed (set to 5000, which is about the same number of iterations required for optimal ordering of leaves with seven segments).
+allowed (set to 5000, which is about the same number of iterations required for optimal ordering of leaves with 7 segments).
 The appropriate temperature was found for the TD and SADCT setups separately.
 Note, that the lower the temperature used, the closer we are to a BSA solution since increases in the cost function are accepted with very low probability.
 Using a high temperature causes the algorithm to be pseudo random, accepting almost any new ordering and evaluating a large number of random orders to find the best ordering among them.
 For each the proposed algorithms, we performed temperature tuning by performing ordering with a range of temperatures, and selecting the temperature that provided the best overall simulation result, i.e., the lowest cost on average over all leaves.
-For the TD algorithm T = 0.01 gave the best results.
-For the SADCT algorithm T = 10 provided the lowest overall cost.
+For the TD algorithm T=0.01 gave the best results.
+For the SADCT algorithm T=10 provided the lowest overall cost.
 This high temperature essentially indicates that we examine a large number of pseudo-random setups and choose the one with the lowest cost.
-In Section V-C [(6), (7)], we will present the cost functions used for each of the two recompression schemes.
+In Section V-C ((6), (7)), we will present the cost functions used for each of the two recompression schemes.

 To summarize, we have proposed a segment reordering algorithm which may be applied prior to the proposed compression approaches.
 For leaves with seven segments or less an exhaustive search over all possible orders is performed to find the order with the lowest cost.
 For larger leaves, the proposed Metropolis based algorithm is applied.
-As we will show in Section V, the reordering algorithm slightly improved the obtained speech quality as measured by PESQ.
+As we will show in Sec.
+V, the reordering algorithm slightly improved the obtained speech quality as measured by PESQ.